Frequently Asked Questions

 However, if you do not maintain a copy of your data yourself, that is, if your rsync.net filesystem is the ONLY location that your data is stored, we suggest you purchase the geo-redundant product.
 Remember - if you maintain a copy, your rsync.net filesystem is your backup.
 If you do not maintain a copy, and you do not use the geo-redundant product, your data is NOT backed up.
 It exists in one location only (granted, a very secure and well maintained location, but still just one)

 Yes.
-Although rsync.net supports the ftp and http (WebDAV) protocols (for legacy and embedded applications) we do not recommend them.
-Our standard network protocols are SSH and HTTPS (webDAVs), both of which are encrypted with the same level of security that is required for online banking and credit card processing.
+Although rsync.net supports the ftp protocol (for legacy and embedded applications) we do not recommend it.
+Our standard network protocol is SSH which is encrypted with the same level of security that is required for online banking and credit card processing.

 Please contact us if you are not sure you are using our standard (encrypted) network transports.